Detection of Gamma-ray Halos around Nearby Late-type Galaxies: Results and discussion

 \subsection{Likelihood analysis and test statistics}

-We also analyzed our set, using standard Fermi Science tools \footnote{https://github.com/fermi-lat}, such as \emph{gtlike} which employs the maximum likelihood approach \cite{Mattox1996}.
-Even the most prominent candidate, NGC 0628 was detected at 2 GeV only at the test statistic $\text{TS}\sim6$ level ($\sim2.4\sigma$) when we included it as a point source in our source model.
-Comparable level of detection was achieved with an extended uniform disk templates with a radius in a 0.2-0.4$^{\circ}$ range, although as it is evident from Fig. \ref{fig:cmaps} such a simple template could not effectively reproduce actual pattern of emission.
-At the highest energies, $E>10$~GeV point source model fared worse, giving $\text{TS}\sim2$ and a \textit{decrease} in total likelihood, $\Delta LLH=-0.6$, while an extended uniform 0.3 degree disk model provided a slight \textit{increase}, $\Delta LLH=2.4$.
-These values are marginally significant, only hinting on a prevalence of an extended template.
-We performed stacking analysis using the code \textsc{fermi\_stacking}\footnote{\url{https://fermi-stacking-analysis.readthedocs.io/en/latest/}} which has been previously applied in different studies, e.g., in a search for dark matter annihilation in the Milky Way dwarf spheroidal galaxies \cite{McDaniel2024}.
+We also analyzed our set, using standard Fermi Science tools \footnote{https://github.com/fermi-lat}, such as \emph{gtlike}, which employs the maximum likelihood approach \cite{Mattox1996}.
+Even the most prominent candidate, NGC~0628, was detected at 2 GeV only at the test statistic level of $\text{TS}\sim6$ ($\sim2.4\sigma$) when we included it either as a point source in our source model or an extended uniform disk with a $0.3^{\circ}$ radius.
+We performed a stacking analysis using the code \textsc{fermi\_stacking}\footnote{\url{https://fermi-stacking-analysis.readthedocs.io/en/latest/}}.
 The pipeline is described in \cite{Paliya2019}: for each individual source, the code assigns it a flux value and a spectral index value from the given intervals and computes its TS for every combination of these values.
 This gives a 2D-array of TS values.
-Such arrays for all the sources in study are then added to produce the final TS array such as the one shown in Fig.~\ref{fig:karwin}.
-The flux and index values corresponding to the global maximum can be regarded as average values for the sample in study.
-We performed the stacking analysis for several $E_0$ and, by a slight modification of the code, for a point and extended test source (for the latter, the RadialDisk model was used with the radius of $0.3^\circ$).
-The code also makes a so-called evolution plot which shows the maximum stacked TS vs.\ the number of sources in the stack.
+Such arrays for all the sources under study are then added to produce the final TS array such as the one shown in Fig.~\ref{fig:karwin}.
+The flux and index values corresponding to the global maximum can be regarded as average values for the studied sample.
+The code produces an evolution plot, which shows the maximum stacked TS versus the number of sources in the stack.
 Each point corresponds to the global TS value after the corresponding source is added to the stack.
 The plot for the analysis with $E_0=2$~GeV is shown in Fig.~\ref{fig:evolution} for point source and extended radial disk models.